 Take plenty of water with you.
 On a hot day you can be using a litre of water every ten kilometres on the steep bits.
 There are streams if you have a filter and the odd farmhouse which will likely allow you to fill your water bottles, so no real problems providing you are prepared.

 If you are lucky, at this point you will start to come across Keas, very common in this area.
 Keas are colourful, native parrots and have a friendly and mischievous nature.
 Stories about their unclipping wing mirrors and taking apart tents are mostly exaggerated, but don't underestimate those sharp claws and tough little beaks...
-The pictures to the left show a couple of Keas taking apart a friend's bike.
+This picture shows a couple of Keas taking apart a friend's bike.
 The German cyclist in question wandered off to take photos and, looking back, wondered why a group of other tourists had gathered around her bike.
 She soon found out why!